Enter the value and select desired unit

 About Acre Units

 1 Acre is equal to approximately 1.6 to 6.25 bighas, depending on the region.
 An acre is a widely used unit of area, especially in countries like India where bigha is also a common land measurement unit.
 The size of a bigha varies significantly across different states in India.
 Typically, an acre is used to measure large plots of land, such as farms or properties in real estate.
-One acre covers a varying number of bighas based on the local definition.
-Historically, an acre represented the area that could be plowed by a team of oxen in one day.
-Bighas are often used in rural and agricultural land measurement, especially in North India.

 The History of Hectare

-The hectare, introduced in France in 1795, is a metric unit of area derived from “hecto” (one hundred) and “are” (100 square meters), equating to 10,000 square meters.
 Created to standardize measurements during the French Revolution, it is now widely used in countries adopting the metric system, particularly for agricultural land and transactions, facilitating clear communication of land sizes globally.

 The History of acre

-plowed in one day by a team of oxen, typically measuring one furlong in length and four rods in width.
-The term derives from the
+The acre is one of the oldest units of land measurement, originating from ancient agricultural practices in medieval England.
+It was defined as the area that could be plowed in one day by a team of oxen, typically measuring one furlong in length and four rods in width.

-Old English word æcer, meaning “field.”
+The term derives from the Old English word acer, meaning “field.”
 By the late 19th century, the acre was standardized to 4,046.856 square meters, or 43,560 square feet.

 While the metric system is widely adopted today, the acre remains commonly used in countries like the United States and the United Kingdom, particularly in agriculture and real estate, reflecting its historical significance in land measurement.